Project

 I'd say that economists behave irrationally, not being able to adapt their models in the face of overwhelming evidence.

-#2 Updated by didi over 7 years ago
+#2 Updated by didi almost 8 years ago

 Environmental cost of rare-earth mining, Baotou, Inner Mongolia.